wail-uottawa/docker-ros-elg5228/README.md

 ---

-## Connecting to the Image
+## Connecting to the Image by Running it on your Local Machine (Host)
 Successfully running `docker-run.sh` takes you to a shell command inside the image.
 However, this doesn't allow you to run graphical applications.
-To do so, you need to connect to the image from within your host machine either through a web browser or a VNC viewer, such as tigerVNC Viewer ([https://tigervnc.org](https://tigervnc.org)).
+To do so, you need to connect to the image from within your host machine either through a web browser or a VNC viewer, such as the free multi-platform tigerVNC Viewer ([https://tigervnc.org](https://tigervnc.org)).

 ### Connecting Through Web Browser
 Simply point your web browser to either of the following two URLs;